 Some of the Android Authority team have Surfshark as their go-to VPN, citing the combination of performance and affordability.
 You do indeed get a lot of bang for your buck, and unlike most providers, Surfshark lets you use unlimited devices on your subscription.
 A host of features includes 15 Netflix libraries, a no-logging policy, and a kill-switch.
 Over 63 countries host more than 1,700 servers.

 It’s US-based, which might appeal to the patriot in you compared to other VPNs based in places like Panama and the British Virgin Islands.
 There’s a reason those providers choose those countries though.
 The US is a Five Eyes jurisdiction, meaning authorities can theoretically demand your personal information and share it with the UK, Canada, New Zealand, and Australia.
 Still, the deals are well worth a look.
+Plus they all include 250GB of SugarSync cloud storage.

 Read more: IPVanish review